TLS Courses

 MLS 995 Genocide and the Law - 3 Hours

 This course introduces students to the laws governing the crime of genocide.
 Topics include efforts to name and identify incidents as genocide, and then to prosecute and punish the perpetrators.
-Students will also investigate specific occurrences of genocide in the Ottoman Empire, Nazi Germany, Cambodia, Rwanda, Darfur, Iraq and Syria, and other places.
+Students also investigate specific occurrences of genocide in the Ottoman Empire, Nazi Germany, Cambodia, Rwanda, Darfur, Iraq and Syria, and other places.
 Delivery mode: Traditional graduate, online, and accelerated.